hhvm/user-documentation/README.md

 ### Ruby Dependencies: Bundler

-We use the GitHub-Flavored-Markdown pipeline to provide a familiar syntax.
+We use the GitHub-Flavored-Markdown pipeline to provide a familiar syntax, and SASS to provide CSS files from structured SCSS source.
-As this is written in Ruby, dependencies aren't managed by Composer: the similar Bundler tool is used instead.
+As these are written in Ruby, dependencies aren't managed by Composer: the similar Bundler tool is used instead.

 If you do not already have a `bundle` executable in your path, either install